ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/1-what-is-lumen.md

 layout: learningpathall
 ---

-Lumen is a dynamic global illumination feature in Unreal Engine which also supports hardware ray tracing.
+Lumen is a dynamic global illumination and reflections system in Unreal Engine 5, which also supports hardware ray tracing.
 Lighting indoor scenes using only direct lighting does not produce high-quality rendering results.
 To achieve a much better quality of indoor lighting, you also need to use indirect lighting but rendering dynamic indirect lighting is computationally expensive.

 Lumen introduces a new ray-tracing based solution that allows developers to render both dynamic direct lighting and indirect lighting in real-time.